-Plantronics desktop microphones are ideal for a number of different purposes, ranging from online computer gaming to voice recording and video conferencing.
+Plantronics desktop microphones are ideal for a number of different purposes, ranging from general PC mic usage like online computer gaming to voice recording and video conferencing.
 Think of them like the utility players on a baseball team that really do it all.
 Each one comes with a helpful monitor mount attachment, noise-cancellation and a weighted base.

 CAD U1 USB Dynamic Recording Microphone